lit/lit-element/docs/_api/api-readme.md

 ### [lit-element](/api/modules/_lit_element_.html)

+The main LitElement module, which defines the `LitElement` base class and related APIs.

-Extends [UpdatingElement](#lib-updating-element) to include lit-html templating.
-Users define a `render` method to provide an element template, which is called when required by `update`.
+Users define a `render` method to provide an element template, which is called whenever an observed property changes.

 Import `LitElement` and `html` from this module to create a component: